HOW TO APPLY

 ▪ statement of purpose

-Your statement of purpose is your chance to explain why you would be an excellent candidate for the big data program by highlighting your strengths, aspirations, and anything else that might set you apart from other applicants.
+Your statement of purpose is your chance to explain why you would be an excellent candidate for the visual computing specialization by highlighting your strengths, aspirations, and anything else that might set you apart from other applicants.
 Please indicate clearly how you have gained the knowledge equivalent to SFU's CMPT 300, 307, and 354 courses (i.e. point to equivalent courses on your transcript or to corresponding work/project experience on your CV).
 For descriptions of these courses, please refer to the Admission Requirements page.
 The statement of purpose should be no longer than two pages double-spaced.

 ▪ post-secondary transcripts